spundhir/PARE/README.rst

 License
 =======

-    PARE: a computational pipeline to Predict Active Regulatory Elements using histone marks Copyright (C) 2015  Sachin Pundhir (pundhir@binf.ku.dk)
+    PARE: a computational method to Predict Active Regulatory Elements using histone marks Copyright (C) 2015  Sachin Pundhir (pundhir@binf.ku.dk)

     This program is free software: you can redistribute it and/or modify